package-operator/package-operator/docs/api-reference.md

 ### ProbeCELSpec

-Uses Common Expression Language (CEL) to probe an object.
+ProbeCELSpec uses Common Expression Language (CEL) to probe an object.
 CEL rules have to evaluate to a boolean to be valid.
 See:
 https://kubernetes.io/docs/reference/using-api/cel